- Guided day tour of the Archaeological Park of San Agustín

 Today, in San Agustín, discover Colombia’s #1 visited archeological site.
-Your bilingual guide meets you at 8 am at your hotel and you take a short drive to the Archaeological Park of San Agustín.
+Your bilingual guide meets you at 8 am at your hotel and you begin a short drive to the Archaeological Park of San Agustín.
 Enjoy a walking tour as your guide interprets the art and archeology of pre-Colombian statues in the Forest of Statues.
 Walk to the straights of the Magdalena, where the great Magdalena River is only 3 meters in width when it is normally one of the country’s largest rivers.

-Visit Lavapatas Fountain, a ceremonial sacred site where set of carved rocks rests on the bed of the creek.
+Visit Lavapatas Fountain, a ceremonial sacred site where a set of carved rocks rest on the bed of the creek.
 See water carried up to three ponds by the spirited silhouettes of snakes, lizards, and the mythical cults that worshipped water.
 In the afternoon, visit the museum and craft shop in Obando, Alto de los Ídolos y Piedras, Salto de Bordones, and Trapiches Paneleros.

 In the afternoon, your guide helps you pack and prepare for your 4-day trek.
 Return to your comfortable hotel, within walking distance to delicious restaurant options, for a relaxing evening prior to your early morning hike.

 Your 4-day trek begins today with a stunning hike to the Páramo de las Papas, a spectacular high-altitude desert ecosystem.
 To get to the Quinchana trailhead, take a scenic drive in a 4×4 jeep on 30 kilometers of unpaved road.